 - The Iran Policy Oversight Act (S. 2119) and the Iran Terror Finance Transparency Act (H.R.
 3662) would have added certification requirements for the Administration to remove designations of Iranian entities sanctioned.
 The House passed the latter bill but then vacated its vote. - The IRGC Terrorist Designation Act (H.R.
 3646/S. 2094) required a report on whether the IRGC meets the criteria for designation as a Foreign Terrorist Organization (FTO).
 The Obama Administration argued that the law that set up the FTO designations (Section 219 of the Immigration and Nationality Act [8 U.S.C.
-1189]) applies such designations only to groups, rather than armed forces of a nation-state (which the IRGC is). - The IRGC Sanctions Act (H.R.
+1189]) applies such designations only to non-state groups. - The IRGC Sanctions Act (H.R.
 4257) would have required congressional action to approve an Administration request to remove a country from the terrorism list and would have required certification that any entity to be "delisted" from sanctions is not a member, agent, affiliate, or owned by the IRGC. - The Prohibiting Assistance to Nuclear Iran Act (H.R.
-3273) would have prohibited the use of U.S. funds to provide technical assistance to Iran's nuclear program. - The Justice for Victims of Iranian Terrorism Act (H.R.
+3273) would have prohibited the use of U.S. funds to assist Iran's nuclear program. - The Justice for Victims of Iranian Terrorism Act (H.R.
 3457/S. 2086) prohibited the President from waiving U.S. sanctions until Iran completed paying judgments issued for victims of Iranian terrorism.
-The House passed it on October 1, 2015, by a vote of 251-173 despite Obama Administration opposition.111 - H.R.
+The House passed it on October 1, 2015, by a vote of 251-173 despite Obama Administration opposition. - H.R.
 3728 would have amended ITRSHRA to make mandatory sanctions against electronic payments systems such as SWIFT if they were used by Iran. - The Iran Ballistic Missile Sanctions Act of 2016 (S. 2725) would have required that Iran's automotive, chemical, computer science, construction, electronic, energy metallurgy, mining, petrochemical, research, and telecommunications industries be subject to U.S. sanctions, if those sectors were determined to provide support for Iran's ballistic missile program.
 A similar bill, H.R.
-5631, the Iran Accountability Act, which passed the House on July 14, 2016, by a vote of 246-179, would have removed some waiver authority for certain provisions of several Iran sanctions laws and required sanctions on sectors of Iran's civilian economy determined to have supported Iran's ballistic missile program. - H.R.
+5631, the Iran Accountability Act, passed the House on July 14, 2016, by a vote of 246-179. - H.R.
 4992, which passed the House on July 14, 2016, by a vote of 246-181, and the related Countering Iranian Threats Act of 2016 (S. 3267), would have required foreign banks and dollar clearinghouses to receive a U.S. license for any dollar transactions involving Iran.

-111 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.
+&lt;sup>111 For more information on the issue of judgments for victims of Iranian terrorism, see CRS Report RL31258, Suits Against Terrorist States by Victims of Terrorism, by Jennifer K. Elsea.

-- H.R.
-5119, which passed the House by a vote of 249-176, would have prohibited the U.S. government from buying additional heavy water from Iran beyond the April 2016 purchase of 32 metric tons from Iran at a cost of about \$8.6 million. - Several bills and amendments in the 114th Congress sought to block or impede the sale of the Boeing aircraft to Iran by preventing the licensing, financing, or Ex-Im Bank loan guarantees for the sale.
+• Several bills and amendments in the 114th Congress sought to block or impede the sale of the Boeing aircraft to Iran by preventing the licensing, financing, or Ex-Im Bank loan guarantees for the sale.
 These included H.R.
 5715, H.R.
 5711, and sections of the FY2017 Financial Services and General Government Appropriations Act (H.R.
 5485).
 H.R.
 5711 passed by the House on November 17, 2016, by a vote of 243-174.
-The Obama Administration opposed the measures as JCPOA violations.
+The Obama Administration opposed the bills.

-The Trump Administration and Major Iran Sanctions Legislation
+The Trump Administration and Iran Sanctions Legislation